Close

 VIET-ARRO

-VIET-ARRO is developing a demonstrator of a recovery observatory in response to periods of intense cyclonic activity impacting food security in Vietnam.
-The project will supply managers with information.
+VIET-ARRO has developed a demonstrator of a recovery observatory in response to periods of intense cyclonic activity impacting food security in Vietnam.
+The tool implemented provides managers with regularly updated geospatial information to assess impacts, monitor recovery over time and promote the transition to resilient, low-emission systems.

 An observatory for resilient recovery in agriculture